DIPlib/diplib/src/documentation/workplan.md

     (either as a view over the same data segment, or by copying the data).
 We'll do this for: OpenCV, ITK, SimpleITK.
 Any other libraries of interest?

--   Pixel-based algorithms built on `dip::Framework::Scan`: monadic and dyadic operators (i.e. the stuff in the old dip_math.h), statistics, etc. This is mostly porting old code to the new framework.
+-   Pixel-based algorithms built on `dip::Framework::Scan`: monadic and dyadic operators, statistics, etc. This is mostly porting old code to the new framework.
     - dip_math.h (many already done)
     - dip_noise.h
     - dip_point.h